haimkastner/castnet-blog/contents/en/blog/flashing-tasmota-on-sonoff-rf-bridge.md

 Now you can use the device.

-I recommend to see the Tasmota IR documentation [here](https://github.com/arendst/Sonoff-Tasmota/wiki/Commands#sonoff-rf-bridge).
+I recommend to see the Tasmota RF documentation [here](https://tasmota.github.io/docs/Commands/#rf-bridge).

 ### And again, Have fun!